mingyuya/Behavioral_Cloning/README.md

 | README.md | Writeup for summarizing the results |
 | video.mp4 | The video clip which is the result of simulation |

-#### Quality of Code
+### Quality of Code
 1. ```model.py``` has the pipeline for training, validating and saving the model.
 For the training stage, Python generator is used because of the model based on Nvidia's one which has so many parameter.
-(Line: --) It can prevent lack of memories during the training.
+(Line: 39-66) It can prevent lack of memories during the training.

-2. At the end of ```model.py```, the figure of the network architecture si drawn.
-(Line: --)
+2. The network architecture is drawn at the end of ```model.py```.
+(Line: 135-136)

 3. Using the provided simulator and drive.py file, the car can be driven autonomously and safely around the track by executing ```python drive.py model.h5```